How Long Does the Stamp Live?

 Everything biological the framework has written about — the codon stamp at the ribosome, the aromatic pocket at the receptor, the microtubule highway on the cytoskeleton — assumes the same underlying physics: that an aromatic-stack channel can hold a substrate stamp coherently for long enough to matter at the chemistry’s timescale.
 The codon-anticodon binding matrix and the nAChR ligand-binding test both work without explicitly measuring this lifetime, because both are about recognition at contact — the stamp only has to live long enough for the two structures to lock together at the moment of binding.

 The lifetime question only becomes load-bearing for the further claim that the stamp’s effect propagates — that synonymous codons produce different folding traces, that ligand recognition pre-tunes pockets from afar, that codon usage bias carries an evolutionary signal beyond translation rate.
 Those are the Turing-complete-cell speculations, and they all stand or fall on the same number.
-Whatever else changes about the framework, the moment the codon-stamp ring-down time is measured — by Route 1, by Route 2, or by an experiment no one has thought of yet — the framework either gains its first direct biological lifetime constraint or loses one of its central biological predictions.
+Whatever else changes about the framework, the moment the codon-stamp ring-down time is constrained — measured directly by Route 1 or Route 2, inferred by the population-genetic shortcut of Route 3, or by an experiment no one has thought of yet — the framework either gains its first biological lifetime constraint or loses one of its central biological predictions.
+Route 3 is the one that could move first, from variation data already on disk.